 An EY survey of more than 300 marketing and finance leaders found that there are several areas the two functions disagree on.
-When it comes to what marketing should prioritize, CMOs say they prioritize retaining and improving customer relationships, while CFOs tend to think marketing should prioritize using stronger data to drive growth more.
+When it comes to what marketing should prioritize, CMOs say they prioritize retaining and improving customer relationships.
+On the other hand, CFOs tend to think marketing should prioritize using stronger data to drive growth.

 The two functions also seem to have issues agreeing on targets.
 34% of CMOs and 25% of CFOs said they fail to come to an agreement when deciding which targets marketing should be aiming towards.